adamedx/autographps/README.md

 The project is in the earliest stages of development and almost but not quite yet ready for collaborators.

-## Prerequisites
+## System requirements

-**PoshGraph** requires the following:
+**PoshGraph** requires Windows 10 and PowerShell 5.0.
-* A **Windows 10** operating system or later
-* The [NuGet](https://nuget.org) command-line tools, which can be installed [here](https://dist.nuget.org/win-x86-commandline/latest/nuget.exe).
-* (Optional): [Git command-line tools](https://git-for-windows.github.io/) to clone this repository locally

 ## Installation and usage
-PoshGraph is available through the [PowerShell Gallery](https://www.powershellgallery.com), so just run the following command to install PoshGraph into your user profile:
+PoshGraph is available through the [PowerShell Gallery](https://www.powershellgallery.com); run the following command to install PoshGraph into your user profile:

 ```powershell
 Install-Module PoshGraph -scope currentuser